 [Specify the purpose of this Software Development Plan.]

-Scope

-[A brief description of the scope of this Software Development Plan; what Project(s) it is associated with and anything else that is affected or influenced by this document.]

 Definitions, Acronyms, and Abbreviations

 [This subsection provides the definitions of all terms, acronyms, and abbreviations required to properly interpret the Software Development Plan.
 This information may be provided by reference to the project’s Glossary.]